Aikiro42/Project-45/docs/branch-changelogs/change.firetime-rework.md

 # `change/firetime-rework`

+## TODO
+- [ ] add reload time mods to treasure pools; do this after reworking the drop system

 ## New
 - Firetime is now divided into its constituents: charge time, cycle/cock time and trigger time.
 This should make it clear how fast guns can dole out damage.
 - Added dedicated labels for charge and trigger time on the gun tooltip.